shariq1989/cookbook/content/recipe/pakistani_garam_masala.md

 * Once ground, store the garam masala in an air-tight glass jar, like a mason jar.
 Store it in a cool, dry place, and it will last for about 4-6 weeks.

 * If you prefer, you can also store the whole garam masala spices in an air-tight glass jar, like a mason jar.
 You should still store it in a cool, dry place, and then grind the mixture as needed.
 The whole garam masala spices will keep for 4-6 weeks.

+### INSTRUCTIONS: STEP-BY-STEP

+1. Break down the cinnamon stick and bay leaves and combine them with the other ingredients in a non-stick skillet.

+{{< figure src="/images/pgm1.jpeg" class="instructionFigure">}}

+2. Dry roast the spices for 2- 3 minutes over medium heat to warm and draw out the flavor and aroma of the whole spices.

+{{< figure src="/images/pgm2.jpeg" class="instructionFigure">}}

+{{< figure src="/images/pgm3.jpeg" class="instructionFigure">}}

+3. Allow the ingredients to cool and then add them to a spice grinder in batches, blend until fine.
+You can also use a mortar and pestle if you don't mind the extra work.

+{{< figure src="/images/pgm4.jpeg" class="instructionFigure">}}

 #### How to make Pakistani Garam Masala in Urdu